 - Pay to promote your video.
 Facebook and YouTube are great advertising tools to reach a large, targeted audience.
 You don’t need to have a huge budget to grow subscribers and exposure.
 Just make a compelling introduction, know your target audience and customize your parameters.

 - Make it part of your overall marketing campaign.
 Video is really just another format to present the same information you have in blog posts, web pages, podcasts, white papers, and all your other content efforts.

-So just as you create informative, problem-solving content for these formats, do the same for video!
+So just as you create informative content for these formats, do the same with videos!